shalzz/shalzz.github.io/content/blog/bitcoin-buying-guide.md

 A bitcoin wallet or any cryptocurrency wallet is an app that stores the private key that can be used to spent your bitcoins.
 If someone else has access to this private key then they can transfer the bitcoins without your approval/knowledge.
-Much like the password to your bank account.
-However if this happens there is no one to call and report theft.
+Much like the password to your bank account, however with bitcoin there is no one to call and ~~report theft~~ revert the transaction.

 So it's important you understand the how to secure your bitcoin wallet's private key and it's backup (mnemonic seed) and use a good wallet from the start.